 And it worked.
 She was very clever!

-Through the years, she has whipped up some fabulous recipes for pasta with vegetables!
+This is such a delicious dish.
+I bet you will make this one often.
 And, for a healthier twist, try adding multi grain pasta, whole grain pasta, or even gluten-free pastas with this recipe.

 If you are planning to make this pasta dish for small children and babies (ages 6 and under), omit the red pepper flakes.